sassoftware/sas-container-recipes/README.md

 <br>

 ---
----

 <br>

-# Multiple SAS® Viya®  Containers
+# For one or more users - SAS® Viya® Programming or SAS® Viya® full environment running on multiple containers
-Build multiple Docker images of **SAS Viya Programming** environments **or** other **SAS Viya Visuals** environments.
-Leverage Kubernetes to create the deployments, create SMP or MPP CAS, and run these environments in interactive mode.
+Use these instructions to build multiple Docker images to run **SAS Viya Programming**
+or  **SAS® Viya®** full environments for one or more users.
+Leverage Kubernetes to create the deployments which can use SMP or MPP CAS, which provide in-memory analytics.
+<br><br>
+A programming-only deployment supports data scientists and programmers who use SAS Studio or direct programming interfaces such as Python or REST APIs.
+Understand that this type of deployment does not include SAS Drive, SAS Environment Manager, and the complete suite of services that are included with a full deployment.
+Therefore, make sure that you are providing your users with the features that they require.

 ### Prerequisites
-- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) such as v18+ (community edition) is required.
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) such as v18+ (community edition)
-- Python2 or Python3 and python-pip are required to build
+- Python2 or Python3 and python-pip
-- **Access to a Docker registry**: The build process will push built Docker images automatically to the Docker registry.
+- **Access to a Docker registry:** The build process will push built Docker images automatically to the Docker registry.
 Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
-- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and access to a Kubernetes environment.
-This is required for the deployment step but it is not required for the build step.
+- Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed: required for the deployment step but not required for the build step.
-- A local mirror of the SAS software is **strongly recommended**.
+- **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### Required `build.sh` Arguments
 ```